jeffrose/keypath.js/docs/tk-api.md

 tk.get(data, 'foo.bar.~foo.bar.0'); // 'a'
 ```

 Numbered placeholders, indicated with `%n`, are supported as extra arguments to `get`.
-By numbering the placeholders according to their place in the args list, these values may be used in multiple places within the keypath. **The numbering sequence begins at 1.**
+By numbering the placeholders according to their place in the args list, these values may be used in multiple places within the keypath.
+Using placeholders is another way to include string values which may contain reserved keypath characters since the placeholder values are not interpreted further; they are used as-is. **The numbering sequence begins at 1.**
 ```javascript
 var data = {
     foo: {